zhonghan721/tp/docs/UserGuide.md

 2. After registering for an account, you will be greeted by HomeBoss's home page.
 It's empty at the moment, so let's populate it with some data.

-3. Let's now add a new Customer, `Gabriel`, to HomeBoss' Customer database using the `customer add`{.swift} command.
+3. Let's now add a new Customer, `Gabriel`, to HomeBoss' Customer database using the `customer add`{.swift} command with the following details:

 * `NAME`{.swift} : Gabriel
 * `PHONE`{.swift} : 87654321